blixttech/zero-firmware/README.md

     export PATH=$PATH:$HOME/go/bin
     ```

-* Download the desired firmware from the [release page](https://github.com/blixttech/zero-firmware/releases).
+* Download the desired firmware from the [release page](https://github.com/blixttech/zero-firmware/releases) or compile the firmware as described in the [Developer Guide](#developer-guide).
     The file that is needed for the update is in `zero-X.X.X.signed.bin` format such that `X.X.X` indicates the version number.

 * Identify the IP address of the Zero device that needs the firmware update.